MartinGV10/Tummer/README.md

 Users can log symptoms and digestive events throughout the day to provide more context to their health data.

+Bowel entries can be timestamped for a specific occurrence time, and the log view only shows bowel entries that belong to the currently selected day.

 This data contributes to identifying patterns between:

 - Food
 - Symptoms
 - Daily health metrics

+---

+### Community Feed & Public Profiles

+Users can participate in a community feed where they can:

+- Share questions, advice, tips, experiences, and flare updates
+- Like posts and reply to other members
+- Optionally add a condition tag to a post
+- Leave a post untagged with `No condition tag`

+Community profiles include:

+- Display name and username
+- Post history
+- Optional public condition visibility

+Users can choose in settings whether their selected condition appears on their public profile.

+---

+### Profile & Account Settings

+Users can manage account and profile preferences such as:

+- Name and username
+- Avatar
+- Gender
+- Condition selection
+- Whether their condition is shown on their public profile
+- Email and password management

 ---